minitecnia/Noisy_Speech_To_Text/README.md

 ## Technologies
 For sucessfully develop this project we have use the next known technologies:
+- Python and C++ languages
+- Jupyter notebook and Visual for coding environment
 - Noisereduce module for digital noise reduction
 - Pyaudio and scipy for audio treatment
 - Whisper module: AI module for speech to text transcription